About the Support at Home Program

 Support at Home Quarterly Budget

-Under Support at Home, your annual subsidy amount will be divided into four equal quarterly budgets with each covering three months of the year.
+Under Support at Home, your annual subsidy amount is divided into four equal quarterly budgets, with each covering three months of the year.
 If you don’t spend your entire budget within a single quarter, you can move unspent funds of up to $1,000 or 10% of your quarterly budget (whichever is greater) between quarters to meet unplanned needs.
-Your budget will be held in an account managed by Services Australia.
+Your budget is held in an account managed by Services Australia.

 7. Assistive Technology and Home Modifications Scheme (AT-HM)

-Here’s another big change you should know: the Support at Home program will provide eligible recipients with separate funding for products, equipment and home modifications to help them remain at home safely and independently.
+Here’s another big change you should know: the Support at Home program provides eligible recipients with separate funding for products, equipment and home modifications to help them remain at home safely and independently.

-Support at Home participants deemed to require assistive technology and/or home modifications during their assessment will be allocated the necessary funds in their support plan.
+Support at Home participants deemed to require assistive technology and/or home modifications during their assessment are allocated the necessary funds in their support plan.

-If you are a home care recipient, you will share your support plan with your home care provider and they will arrange and source the required products, modifications and services (e.g. setup and training to ensure safe and proper use of equipment).
+If you are a home care recipient, you can share your support plan with your home care provider, and they will arrange and source the required products, home maintenance modifications, and services (e.g. setup and training to ensure safe and proper use of equipment).

 AT-HM Funding Tiers

-There will be three funding tiers for assistive technology and three tiers for home modifications.
-Each tier will have a set time period during which funding must be used; AT-HM funding will not accrue over time.
+There are three funding tiers for assistive technology and three tiers for home modifications.
+Each tier has a set time period during which funding must be used; AT-HM funding does not accrue over time.

-Funding can include up to $15,000, though Support at Home participants could be required to provide co-contributions toward their assistive technology or home modifications.
+Funding can include up to $15,000, though Support at Home participants may be required to provide co-contributions toward their assistive technology or home modifications.

-Much like the Support at Home service list, the AT-HM Scheme will have clear guidance on what products, equipment and modifications are available.
-Final funding tiers will be made official before the program commences, but you can view the tables below to get an idea of what the allocations will be.
+Much like the Support at Home service list, the AT-HM Scheme provides clear guidance on what products, equipment and modifications are available.

 Source: Australian Government Department of Health and Aged Care